What’s a good burger without some kind of sauce? Enter homemade BURGER SAUCE!

 How to use burger sauce

-Whether you want to call it burger sauce, fry sauce, or special sauce, you can’t really go wrong with how you want to use it!
+Whether you want to call it burger sauce, special sauce, secret sauce, or big mac sauce, you can’t really go wrong with how you want to use it!
 Here are a few suggestions to use this burger sauce recipe:

-- on burgers – ground beef, turkey, chicken, or even veggies burgers!
+- on burgers – ground beef, turkey, chicken, or even veggies patties with lettuce, tomato, and onion, on either a bun or lettuce wrap.

 - as a dressing – I love making a burger salad and using this as the dressing, but any kind of salad would work